The Weighted $L^p$ Minkowski Problem: The case of positive p

 is strictly positive, since $\nu$ is not concentrated on any hemisphere.
 Since $\nu$ is finite, we can find a constant $C_\nu$ such that

 Furthermore, one has that $C_\nu\leq1$ since $|\langle \theta, u\rangle|\leq 1$.
 Notice via Jensen's inequality that, when $p\geq 1$,

 and the claim follows.
 When $p\in (0,1)$, we do not have such nice control over $C_\nu(p)$.
-We simply use that, since $\nu$ is not concentrated on any great hemisphere, one has that the function is continuous, and therefore obtains a strictly positive minimum on $\sn$. \end{proof}
+We simply use the fact that, since $\nu$ is not concentrated on any great hemisphere, the function is continuous and therefore obtains a strictly positive minimum on $\sn$. \end{proof}